volatilityfoundation/community/README.md

 community
 =========

 Volatility plugins developed and maintained by the community.
-See the README file inside each author's subdirectory for a link to their respective GitHub profile page where you can find usage instructions, license information, and future updates for the plugins.
+See the README file inside each author's subdirectory for a link to their respective GitHub profile page where you can find usage instructions, dependencies, license information, and future updates for the plugins.

 usage
 =========